OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/bare-metal/server/create-server.md

 ## Configure Bare Metal Server

-1. Enter the name of the future bare metal server to **Name of Server** field.
+1. Enter the name of the future Bare Metal server to **Name of Server** field.

 ![](../../img/bare-metal/create/2.png)